HomeLatest NewsPolicyGoogle content crackdown continues, 94,173 content pieces removed in Dec

 Google said automated detection enables it to act more quickly and accurately to enforce its guidelines and policies.
 These removal actions may result in removing the content or terminating a bad actor’s access to the Google service, it added.

-Under the IT rules, large digital platforms – with over 5 million users – have to publish periodic compliance reports every month, mentioning the details of complaints received and action taken thereon.
+Under the IT rules, large platforms – with over 5 million users – have to publish periodic compliance reports every month, mentioning the details of complaints received and action taken thereon.

 The report needs to also include the number of specific communication links or parts of the information that the intermediary has removed or disabled access to in pursuance of any proactive monitoring conducted by using automated tools.